We are an 'Operation Encompass School'. Information is available below.

 TO ACHIEVE THESE AIMS WE HAVE:

-- Identify and train designated staff - Mrs C Smith, Mrs T Crompton, Mrs C Scott, Mrs N Stockley & Mrs A Gordon
+- Identify and train designated staff - Mrs C Smith, Mrs T Crompton, Mrs C Scott, Mrs N Stockley, Mrs Gibson and Mrs A Gordon

 - Elected a member of the Governing Body to have specific responsibility for child protection and safeguarding issues - Mrs Sarah King